Trevohack/Venom/README.md

 ---

 > [!Important]
-> Venom — educational only.
-This repository explains concepts and historic categories of kernel/userland malware so defenders can recognize, study, and detect them.
-Use only in legal, controlled environments (isolated VMs, CTF labs you own, or instructor-approved training).
+> Venom — An advance loadable kernel module, strictly for educational purposes only.

 ## Features